Buffalo Bills vs. Washington Football Team NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Buffalo played 12 games with more than 45.5 points scored, its current matchup's total, last season.
+- Last season, Buffalo's games finished over 45.5 points scored, its current matchup's total, 12 (out of 19) times.

-- Last season, five of Washington's 17 games had a combined total higher than 45.5 points scored.
+- Washington played five games last year (29.4% of opportunities) in which the teams combined to score more than 45.5 points.

-- The average point total in Bills games last year was 2.7 more points than the over/under of 45.5 in this matchup.
+- The average point total for Bills games last year was 2.7 more points than the total of 45.5 in this matchup.

-- Football Team games in 2020 averaged an over/under of 44.4 points, 1.1 less than the point total in this matchup.
+- The average over/under in Football Team games in 2020 was 1.1 less points than the point total of 45.5 in this outing.

 Bills stats and trends

-- Buffalo covered 11 times in 16 matchups with a spread last season.
+- Buffalo put together an 11-5-0 record against the spread last season.

-- The Bills covered the spread once last season (1-1 ATS) when playing as at least 7.5-point favorites.
+- The Bills were favored by 7.5 points or more two times last season, and covered the spread in one of those matchups.

-- Buffalo and its opponents combined to go over the point total 11 out of 16 times last season.
+- Last season, the combined scoring went over the point total 11 times in Buffalo's games.

-- When Buffalo scored more than 20.6 points last season, it was 11-4 against the spread and 13-2 overall.
+- Buffalo was 11-4 against the spread and 13-2 overall in games when it put up more than 20.6 points last year.

-- Buffalo was 11-6 against the spread and 14-3 overall when the team amassed more than 304.6 yards last year.
+- In games that Buffalo picked up over 304.6 yards last year, the team was 11-6 against the spread and 14-3 overall.

-- The Bills turned the ball over 22 times last season, one fewer than the Football Team forced turnovers (23).
+- The Bills turned the ball over 22 times last year, one fewer than the Football Team forced turnovers (23).

 - Click over to SISportsbook and find the latest odds on this matchup.